tilorabs/blog_node_react/README.md

 # blog-project Ling, Justin, Tilo

+ - switch branches for different deployments
-package.json in root folder is only for heroku, can be deleted
+ - package.json in root folder is only for heroku, can be deleted